 You'll also want to be very careful in marking the individual plants when you set this up, as it's easy to get confused.
 Also, parents may want to start the assembly and soaking of the discs before getting the kids involved.

-See more products from our Science Toys category
+See more products from our All Activity Toys category